sammad1119/Kubernetes-Cluster-Configuraton-kubadm/Kubernetes setup on ubuntu/Kubernetes-on-unbuntu.md

-# Kubernetes v1.29 cluster Setup on unduntu Using Kubeadm and Containerd
+# Kubernetes v1.28 cluster Setup on unduntu Using Kubeadm and Containerd

+## Overview
+This guide provides detailed instructions for setting up a multi-node Kubernetes cluster using Kubeadm.
+The guide includes instructions for installing and configuring containerd and Kubernetes, disabling swap, initializing the cluster, installing Flannel, and joining nodes to the cluster.
 ## Prerequisites

 - A compatible Linux hosts:  2 GB or more of RAM per machine and 2 CPUs or more